College ranked in top 16% and joint best in Hampshire in FE Week league tables.

 Home | Health and Social Care | MDFL064

-This qualification will be ideal for you if you’re working within health care or social care but may also be useful if you’re working in education or a housing support role.
+This course will be ideal for you if you’re working within health or social care but may also be useful if you’re working in education or a housing support role.
 You can also take this qualification to support your progression into further learning within the Health and Social Care sector.

 Developing knowledge of safeguarding and protection, personalisation in social care, positive risk taking and supporting people with learning disabilities will enable you to become more effective and confident in your role.

-You’ll explore the principles of safeguarding and positive risk taking and gain awareness of the autistic spectrum.
+Learners will explore the principles of safeguarding and positive risk taking and gain awareness of the autistic spectrum.

 This qualification contains the following 6 mandatory units: